datopian/markdownbased/content/notes/publish-obsidian-vault-to-github.md

 > Here we should add a link to another How to, explaining the process of publishing changes made in the repo.

+## Summary

+Congratulations, you've now learned how to push an Obsidian vault to your Github repository.

+If anything is not clear to you, or you have suggestions on how we can make this 'How to' better, please don't hesitate to let us know.

+Happy editing!